cyrtolat/laravel-notification-channels/README.md

     ->parseModeHtml();
 ```

-An example of a notification is presented below:
+An example of a test notification is presented below:

 ```php
 # Notifications/TestNotifications.php